 As the college operates amid this global pandemic, please be aware of the following:

-- You will need your ID and PIN to access buildings.
-As we try to maintain the safest possible environment for our community, you will need your ID card and personal identification number (PIN) — or in a few cases, the key — to gain access to buildings.
+- You may need your ID and PIN to access buildings.
+As we try to maintain the safest possible environment for our community, you may need your ID card and personal identification number (PIN) — or in a few cases, the key — to gain access to buildings.
 If you have forgotten your PIN, please contact Campus Safety (616.395.7770).

 - Offices & Campus Operations